Camp Horizons FAQ

 We are addressing our most commonly asked questions from parents before coming to camp!

 Our office is open Monday through Friday, 8:30-5:00 to answer any of your questions, and tell you more about our programs and philosophy.
 You can live chat with our staff during regular business hours for any immediate follow up questions as you review the FAQ.

 Camp Horizons is a co-ed, overnight summer camp for kids ages 6-16, offering one or two-week sessions.
 From horseback riding to swimming, to outdoor adventure, we offer over 50 activities for campers to choose from depending on their interests.
 We are not affiliated with any political or religious group and welcome campers from all over the world.
 Our goal is to create a safe environment where campers can have fun, feel part of a bigger community, and grow in their hard and soft skills, which is why we create programs around our four pillars: safety, community, growth, and fun.
 Camp Horizons welcomes campers and staff from all other the world, regardless of gender, race, orientation, religious background, or political beliefs.
 We say “Welcome Home” the minute campers arrive because we want campers to know this is always a place they can come back to.

 2.)
 What do kids do at camp?

-Camper Life: Campers are housed in villages corresponding to their age and gender, and at least two counselors stay in the cabin with them.
-Cabins eat meals together and spend time in the cabin for morning clean up, horizontal time (rest hour), and before bed.
-Each village is led by a Head Counselor and each program (Discover/Journey and Explorer) is led by a Program Director.
-These experienced staff members main priority is camper well-being, and they work to promote safety, inclusion, and fun in between activities.
+Camper Life: Campers are housed in villages corresponding to their age and gender, with counselors living in the cabin with the campers.
+Cabins eat meals together and spend time in the cabin for morning clean-up, “horizontal time” (rest hour), and before bed.
+Each village is led by a Village Coordinator and each program (Discover/Journey and Explorer) is led by a Program Coordinator.
+These experienced staff members’ main priority is camper well-being, and they work to promote safety, inclusion, and fun in between activities.

 3.)
 Who works at Camp Horizons?